APA Table of Contents (6th Edition) | Format & Examples

 APA Style provides various formatting guidelines for academic papers, but it does not have specific rules regarding the table of contents.

-If you include a table of contents in an APA style paper or thesis, make sure it adheres to general APA format guidelines.
+If you include a table of contents in an APA style research paper, dissertation or thesis, make sure it adheres to general APA format guidelines.
 You can automatically create the table of contents by applying APA heading styles in Word.

 APA format guidelines for the table of contents

 In a thesis or dissertation, the table of contents comes between your abstract and your introduction.
 It should be written in the same font and size as the rest of your text (usually 12 pt Times New Roman).
 At the top of the page, write Contents, centered and in bold.